rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/iis_shortname_scanner.md

 ## Microsoft IIS shortname vulnerability scanner

 The vulnerability is caused by a tilde character "~" in a GET or OPTIONS request, which could allow remote attackers to diclose 8.3 filenames (short names).
-This is a new technique for an existing bug (CVE-2009-4444), which relied on the use of the ;(semicolon) character.
-Soroush Dalili discovered the original bug, while the new ~ technique was discovered by Soroush Dalili and Ali Abbasnejad.
+In 2010, Soroush Dalili and Ali Abbasnejad discovered the original bug (GET request) This was publicly disclosed in 2012.
+In 2014, Soroush Dalili discovered that newer IIS installations are vulnerable with OPTIONS.

 ## Vulnerable Application